Czech-BA/COBS/README.md

 Version | Note
 ------- | ----
+ - | **Added structured technical definition in OpenAPI 3.0 (swagger) format - [see](swagger/)**
-**3.0** | Common header parameters definitions and new resources for consent management, standing orders, batch payments and co-signing
+**3.0** | Common header parameters definitions and new resources for consent management, standing orders, batch payments and co-signing - required from 1.1.2020
-2.0 | Final document
+2.0 | Final document - actual version
 2.0_draft | Extended description of the use of certificates in chapter 1.4.8 2.0_draft | Added new request header parameters for original TPP identification 2.0_draft | Document v.2.0 -- An extension to initiate Instant Payment has been added to the standard.
 Any further processing of such initiated payment is done according to the rules of this scheme.
 Chapter 3.2.4, 4.24.1 and 4.25